Introduction

 Surgical procedures for Dupuytren’s disease involve the excision of diseased fascia.
 Surgical management is typically indicated in those with functional impairment, MCP joint contracture >30 degrees, any PIP contracture, or rapidly progressive disease.

-A fasciectomy performed under local/general anaesthetic is the most commonly used surgical procedure for Dupuytren’s disease.
-Various approaches to this are present, such as:
+A fasciectomy is the most commonly used surgical procedure for Dupuytren’s disease.
+These can be performed under local or general anaesthetic, with various possible:

-• Regional fasciectomy, whereby the entire cord is removed (the most common approach)
+- Regional fasciectomy (most common), whereby the entire cord is removed

 Figure 3 – Post-operative wound healing following Dupuytren surgery

 Closed fasciotomy (also termed percutaneous needle fasciotomy) is a less commonly performed procedure.
-It has the benefit of being performed in the outpatient setting under local anaesthetic and hence is more suitable for co-morbid patients who are unsuitable for major surgery.
+It has the benefit of being performed in the outpatient setting under local anaesthetic, therefore can be more suitable for co-morbid patients who are unsuitable for major surgery.

-Finger amputation is very rarely required for Dupuytren’s contracture, only ever considered in very severe cases where there has been a delay in presentation and failure of initial management.
+The need for a finger amputation is very rare for Dupuytren’s contracture, only ever considered in very severe cases where there has been a delay in presentation and failure of initial management.

 Prognosis